Authentication and permissions in the REST API

 401 Unauthorized: User authentication failed status code.

 Endpoints not requiring tokens

-The following endpoints may be accessed without a token or HTTP
+You can access the following endpoints without a token or HTTPS

 /api/about: Returns a list of supported API versions and product information.